rocicorp/replicache-express/README.md

 This is a generic Replicache backend built on Express.

-It's "generic" in the sense that it works with any Replicache mutators, and doesn't require app-specific code to sync.
+It's "generic" in the sense that it works with any Replicache mutators (using the [Shared Mutator](https://doc.replicache.dev/share-mutators) pattern), and doesn't require app-specific code to sync.
 It is also agnostic to what frontend framework you use.

 ## Usage